Properties of juniper tree

-- Castilian: Enebro, enebriza, grojo, enebro real, nebro, enebro albar, ginebro real
+- Spanish: Enebro, enebriza, grojo, enebro real, nebro, enebro albar, ginebro real

 - Catalan: Ginebre, ginebró, ginebre negral, ginebrera, ginebre mascle.